User Guide

 Words in

-are the parameters to be supplied by the user.
+UPPER_CASEare the parameters to be supplied by the user.

 Items in square brackets are optional.

-can be used ast/Mark quest 2 d/2022-11-01
+e.g.t/TASK_DESC [d/DEADLINE]can be used ast/Mark quest 2 d/2022-11-01or ast/Mark quest 2. -

 Parameters can be in any order.

-e.g. if the command specifiest/TASK_DESC d/DEADLINE
+e.g. if the command specifiest/TASK_DESC d/DEADLINE,d/DEADLINE t/TASK_DESCis also acceptable. -

 If a parameter is expected multiple times in the command such as student index in adding a consult lesson, all occurrences of the parameter will be considered.